 Employment Regulations and Opportunities

 After meeting specific criteria, guidelines, and application deadlines, MPA and MUP students are able to seek on-campus and off-campus employment both prior to and after the completion of their degree.
 (EMPA students may seek off-campus employment after the completion of their degree.)
 The workshops and advisement sessions on employment regulations, applications and procedures are essential, and all international students must attend them for necessary information and guidance.
 To learn more, see here.

-Curricular Practical Training (CPT) allows international students to accept relevant, off-campus employment that is required for the student's degree.
-MPA and MUP students on a visa may use the CPT work authorization to complete the Professional Experience Requirement (PER).
+Curricular Practical Training (CPT) allows international students to accept paid off-campus employment that is relevant and required for the student's degree.
+CPT may be used twice and is tied to the Professional Experience Requirement (PER).
 PER must commence before students begin Capstone.
 MPA and MUP students must study for two consecutive semesters before they are eligible to use CPT.
-Generally, students will use CPT in the summer in between their first and second years.
-CPT may only be used once and must commence before students begin Capstone.
+Generally, students will use CPT in the summer in between their first and second years (to be Capstone eligibile) and during one of the semesters in their second year.

-Optional Practical Training (OPT) allows international students to take on additional relevelant employment that is directly related to their major field of study.
+Optional Practical Training (OPT) allows international students to take on additional relevant employment that is directly related to their major field of study.

 Students generally use "Post-completion OPT" which makes them eligible to work for one year after graduation.
 Another option, "Pre-completion OPT," allows you to accept relevant employment prior to graduation.
 Please note that the OPT process generally takes about 3 months so prepare in advance.